menu icon

 ❄️Make ahead suggestions

-• Vegetables - Chop your veggies and store them in an airtight container lined with paper towels.
-They can be refrigerated for 2-3 days.
+• Veggies: Chop and store in an airtight container lined with paper towels.
+Keeps well for 2-3 days.

-• Peanut sauce - I recommend making a large batch as it is incredibly versatile!
-Use it as a salad dressing, add it to your stir-fries, or pair it with other recipes (such as my air fryer rice paper rolls).
+• Peanut sauce: I recommend making a larger batch as it is super versatile!
+Use it as a dip, salad dressing, or drizzle for noodles and rice bowls.
+Try it with my air fryer rice paper rolls or drizzle it on my tofu lettuce wraps.

 Dipping a piece of Thai spring rolls in peanut sauce.